aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module3-genai-applications/application-components.en.md

 2. Process John's actual application
 3. Watch the real-time logs as the AI makes decisions
 4. Explore the complete workflow in Langfuse

-::alert[**Ready to Deploy?** Make sure you have your Langfuse keys and LiteLLM API key ready - you'll need them to configure the deployment!]{type="warning"}

 ---